Ken Howery

 Kenneth Alan Howery (/ˈhaʊəri/; born November 4, 1975) is an American entrepreneur and diplomat.
 He is a co-founder of PayPal and Founders Fund.
-He served as the U.S. Ambassador to Sweden from 2019 to 2021 under President Donald Trump.
+He served as the U.S. ambassador to Sweden from 2019 to 2021 under President Donald Trump.

+On December 22, 2024, President-elect Trump announced his intention to nominate Howery as the next U.S. ambassador to Denmark.
+On October 7, 2025, the nomination was confirmed by the Senate.

 Early life and education

 Howery was born in 1975 in Texas.
 Later graduating from Stanford University in 1998 with a B.A. in economics.
 While at Stanford, he was managing editor of The Stanford Review, a student-run newspaper founded by Peter Thiel.